-For instance, the Fonar Upright® technology has demonstrated its key value on patients with the Arnold-Chiari Syndrome, which is believed to affect 200,000 to 500,000 Americans.
-In this syndrome, brain stem compression and subsequent severe neurological symptoms occur in these patients, when because of weakness in the support tissues within the skull, the brain stem descends and is compressed and entrapped at the base of the skull in the foramen magnum, which is the circular bony opening at the base of the skull where the spinal cord exits the skull.
-The brain structures "entrapped" in Chiari Syndrome are the lowest lying structures of the brain, the tonsils of the cerebellum.
-The Chiari Syndrome is therefore alternately named Cerebellar Tonsillar Ectopia (CTE) indicating the displacement (ectopia) of these Cerebellar tonsils in this syndrome.
-Classic symptoms of the Chiari Syndrome include the "drop attack," where the patient unexpectedly experiences an explosive rush at the base of the brain which runs down the body to the extremities, causing the patient to collapse in a temporary neuromuscular paralysis.
+The utility of upright, weight-bearing MRI is not limited to the spine.
+For example, approximately one in a thousand people (some 200,000 to 500,000 in the US) have a congenital condition known as Chiari malformation, an abnormality of the brain at the junction with the spine at the base of the skull.
+In people with Chiari malformation, the lowest lying structures of the brain, the tonsils of the cerebellum, descend into and become entrapped by the foramen magnum, the circular bony opening at the base of the skull where the spinal cord exits.
+While most of these individuals are asymptomatic, many suffer from more severe forms of the syndrome (e.g., type II or Arnold-Chiari syndrome), in which brain stem compression results in severe neurological symptoms.
+The Chiari syndrome is also called Cerebellar Tonsillar Ectopia (CTE) because of the displacement (ectopia) of the cerebellar tonsils.
+Classic symptoms of Chiari syndrome include the "drop attack," in which the afflicted individual unexpectedly experiences an explosive rush at the base of the brain that runs down the body to the extremities, causing the patient to collapse in a temporary neuromuscular paralysis.
 These symptoms subside when the patient is lying down.
-Conventional lie-down MRI scanners cannot make an adequate evaluation of the pathology since the patient's pathology is most visible and the symptoms are most acute when the patient is scanned in the upright weight-bearing position.
+Conventional lie-down MRI scanners cannot make an adequate evaluation of the pathology since this pathology is most visible and the symptoms are most acute when the patient is scanned in the upright, weight-bearing position (Brain Injury 2010, 24 (7-8) 988-994).